Cerastium tomentosum

 Cerastium tomentosum (snow-in-summer) is an herbaceous flowering plant and a member of the family Caryophyllaceae.
 It is generally distinguished from other species of its genus by "tomentose" or felty foliage.
 It is a low, spreading perennial native to the alpine regions of central and southern Italy.
-The stems and leaves are silvery-grey, whilst the flowers are star-like, white & about 15mm across.
+The stems and leaves are silvery-grey, whilst the flowers are star-like, white and about 15 mm across.